Are you preparing for a PLC job? Do you want to test your PLC knowledge? Or do you want to learn more about PLC?

 - PLC is needful in the industrial sector like the steel industry, glass industry, cement industry, paper mill, coal mine, automobile industry, chemical industry, textile industry, robotic system, and food processing system.

 - It is used in the electrical transmission and distribution power station.

-- It is used for the domestic purpose in the remote sensing devices.
+- It is used for domestic purposes in remote sensing devices.

-- PLC is also useful in the educational purpose such as the academic and research projects.
+- PLC is also useful in educational purposes such as academic and research projects.

-PLC is mostly used for commercial and educational purpose.
+PLC is mostly used for commercial and educational purposes.

 Question 28.
 What are the main advantages of PLC?